By David Novak, Guest Writer

 Supplements, Probiotics and Herbs

 Many natural anti-inflammatories have been turned into supplements.
-For example, herbs like thunder god vine, ginko, devil’s claw and boswellia (Indian frankincense), as well as supplements such as oleanolic acid (from olive oil), EGCG (green tea extract) and bromelain (enzymes found in pineapple), have all shown to be very effective in reducing inflammation.
+Herbs like thunder god vine, ginko, devil’s claw and boswellia (Indian frankincense), as well as supplements such as oleanolic acid (from olive oil), EGCG (green tea extract) and bromelain (enzymes found in pineapple), have all shown to be very effective in reducing inflammation.

 You can try any of these, but be patient because these herbs and supplements take time to be effective.
 Also be aware that some supplements can come with side effects, so let your doctor know what you’re taking, especially if you’re also on prescription drugs.